-- 1.1 This Licensing Policy Statement ('the Policy)' is issued by the London Borough of Enfield ('the Council'), as Licensing Authority, under the Licensing Act 2003 ('the Act'). - 1.2 The Policy relates to all licensing activities falling within the provisions of the Act, namely : - 1.2.1 the supply of alcohol (either sold by retail or supplied to a club member); - 1.2.2 the provision of regulated entertainment; - 1.2.3 the provision of late night refreshment. - 1.3 Supply of alcohol includes the retail sale of alcohol, including for consumption on or off premises, with or without food, and the supply of alcohol by or on behalf of a club to, or on the order of, a member of the club. - 1.4 Regulated entertainment occurs where the entertainment takes place in the presence of an audience and is provided for the purpose, or for purposes which include the purpose, of entertaining the audience and includes : - 1.4.1 a performance of a play; - 1.4.2 an exhibition of a film; - 1.4.3 an indoor sporting event; - 1.4.4 a boxing or wrestling entertainment; - 1.4.5 a performance of live music; - 1.4.6 any playing of recorded music; - 1.4.7 a performance of dance; - 1.4.8 entertainment of a similar description. - 1.5 Late night refreshment is the provision of hot food and/or drink between the hours of 23:00 and 05:00. - 1.6 The Policy takes into account Guidance ('the Guidance') issued by the appropriate Secretary of State under section 182 of the Act. - 1.7 The Policy supports the Council's vision to make Enfield a better place to live and work, delivering fairness for all, growth and sustainability and strong communities.
+- 1.1 This Licensing Policy Statement ('the Policy)' is issued by the London Borough of Enfield ('the Council'), as Licensing Authority, under the Licensing Act 2003 ('the Act'). - 1.2 The Policy relates to all licensing activities falling within the provisions of the Act, namely: - 1.2.1 the supply of alcohol (either sold by retail or supplied to a club member); - 1.2.2 the provision of regulated entertainment; - 1.2.3 the provision of late-night refreshment. - 1.3 Supply of alcohol includes the retail sale of alcohol, including for consumption on or off premises, with or without food, and the supply of alcohol by or on behalf of a club to, or on the order of, a member of the club. - 1.4 Regulated entertainment occurs where the entertainment takes place in the presence of an audience and is provided for the purpose, or for purposes which include the purpose, of entertaining the audience and includes: - 1.4.1 a performance of a play; - 1.4.2 an exhibition of a film; - 1.4.3 an indoor sporting event; - 1.4.4 a boxing or wrestling entertainment; - 1.4.5 a performance of live music; - 1.4.6 any playing of recorded music; - 1.4.7 a performance of dance: - 1.4.8 entertainment of a similar description. - 1.5 The Statutory Guidance sets out the deregulatory changes to regulated entertainment which amended the 2003 Act in April 2015, and this is taken into consideration. - 1.6 - 1.7 Late night refreshment is the provision of hot food and/or drink between the hours of 23:00 and 05:00. - 1.8 The Policy takes into account Guidance ('the Guidance') issued by the appropriate Secretary of State under section 182 of the Act.